ironhack-edu/lab-js-chronometer/readme.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# LAB | JS IronChronometer
+# LAB | JS Chronometer

 ## Introduction

 In this lab, we are going to create a [chronometer](https://www.dictionary.com/browse/chronometer).
-Chronometers are very commonly used in sports - car racing, athletics, etc. Why wouldn't we practice a bit of our JS and DOM manipulation knowledge and create our own IronChronometer?
-And then, we can use it to see how many minutes and seconds will take us to complete any of our labs.
-Sounds like a plan.
+Chronometers are very commonly used in sports - car racing, athletics, etc. We will use classess to organize and abstract our code and the JavaScript timers to create the chronometer.
+A perfect opportunity to sharpen our OOP skills and practice working with asynchronous JavaScript.

-Let's go!
+Let's get started!

 These are our milestones: